 I think that wildcard should be used only for tactical reasons – to set up a team for double gameweeks or to set up teams for fixture swings.

 The reason behind my thinking is: if your team is not doing well at the beginning of the season, and you decide to use your wildcard – you likely do not change the expected output of your team.

-You change the players, but you may end up changing one team with expected output of 57 point per gameweek to another team with expected output of 57 points per gameweek.
+You change the players, but you may end up changing one team with an expected output of 57 points per gameweek to another team with an expected output of 57 points per gameweek.

 So, at the end of the day, even if you change the majority of your players when wildcarding, you just move to the right or left on the same indifference curve.

 You will not jump on the new indifference curve with a higher output of 58,59 or 60 points.
-This happened to me last two seasons.
+This happened to me when I wildcarded very early (before GW4) in my first two FPL seasons.

 I wildcarded early, but I just changed one suboptimal team for another suboptimal team with the same output.

 Further reading: When to use wildcard in FPL in 2023/24 season?

 The thing is that when we are wildcarding, we look mainly to the past and we are chasing points of previous gameweeks.